-- Skype.
-Many of your client meetings will take place over Skype and, even better, you can set it up to make international calls.
+- Skype, Zoom, Google Meet.
+Many of your client meetings will take place over video.
+The perk with a tool like Skype?
+You can set it up to make international calls.
 Now, you should also at least know how to make international calls on your phone when you need to (without paying a ton in roaming charges), but Skype can be a great alternative when you can use it.

 - A quiet place to work.
 When you’re looking at reviews for hotels and Airbnbs, make sure that “quiet” is one of the attributes people review.
 There’s nothing worse than trying to sit down to work and having to deal with screaming tourists outside or, on the other hand, trying to sleep in anticipation of dealing with a long upcoming day of work and dealing with the bumping nightclub downstairs.
 (Been there.)

 - Dedicated time to work.
 If you’re traveling on your own, this isn’t too different from being at home.
 But if you’re traveling with friends or your significant other, it can be harder for them to understand that you need 4 hours (or more) a day to actually do the work that allows you to take the trip.
 Be sure to lay out your expectations and needs ahead of time, and also, especially on days when you’re traveling from one city to another, schedule out your work hours in advance.